kjd/idna-tables/README.md

-These are IDNA tables generated using the `idna-tool` script included in the `idna` package at https://github.com/kjd/idna
+These are IDNA tables generated using the `idna-data` tool included in the `idna` package at https://github.com/kjd/idna